-Consider a set (\emph{alphabet}) $A$, whose elements we will call \emph{symbols} or \emph{letters}.
+Consider a set (\emph{alphabet}) $A$, whose elements we will call \emph{symbols}.
 A \emph{string} or \emph{word} in alphabet $A$ is a finite sequence of symbols from $A$.
-The \emph{length} of a word $w$ is the number of symbols in $w$, it is denoted as $|w|$.
+The \emph{length} of a word $w$ is the number of symbols in $w$, denoted as $|w|$.
 An \emph{empty word} is a sequence of length 0.
 The set of all words in alphabet $A$ (including the empty word) is denoted as $A^*$.